open62541pp/open62541pp/doc/async_model.md

 ```

 The status code `opcua::StatusCode` needs to be checked to determine the validity of the result.
 The callback is executed within the client's or server's event loop.
-Please make sure not to block the event loop with synchronous requests.
+Please make sure not to block the event loop.
+Waiting for asynchronous results within the callback will block the further execution of the event loop.

 ### Future completion token